rei/rei-cedar-docs/docs/components/buttons/README.md

 ## Composing with icons

-CdrButton component can be used with the icon component from the CdrIcon package.
+**CdrButton** component can be used with the icon component from the **CdrIcon** package.

 ### Text and Icon

 To scale Cedar icons appropriately, include the `cdr-button__icon` class with any icon component.
 The `size` prop scales both the icon and button.

-In the below example, a _Download_ button is rendered as a button with icon and text using `cdr-icon` and the icon sprite.
+In the below example, a "Download" button is rendered as a button with icon and text using `cdr-icon` and the icon sprite.

 ```vue
 <template>